Planning a method for covariate adjustment in individually-randomised trials: a practical guide: Results

 In non-inferiority studies, where the null is a non-zero difference between arms on some scale, it is frequently argued that the margin of non-inferiority is easier to understand, define and interpret on a marginal than a conditional scale.
 This is in line with our own experiences in collaborations.

 The choice of marginal or conditional estimand is clearly not simple: the true value of the estimand will depend either on the distribution of observed covariates (always marginal and sometimes conditional), on which covariates are conditioned-on in the model (conditional), and further on the distribution of omitted prognostic covariates (both).
-Note that these aspects have implications for: 1)~the quantities being combined in meta-analysis; and 2)~apparent heterogeneity in meta-analysis, though we will not comment further on these points here.
+Note that these aspects have implications for the quantities being combined in meta-analysis and for apparent heterogeneity in meta-analysis.
+We will not comment further on these points here.

-For non-inferiority studies with a non-collapsible summary measure, it is worth noting which scale the non-inferiority margin is defined on.
+For non-inferiority studies with a non-collapsible summary measure, it is worth noting the scale on which the non-inferiority margin is defined.
 Suppose the margin is specified as a marginal hazard ratio, then the corresponding non-inferiority margin on the scale of the conditional hazard ratio is further from 1.
-If this fact is forgotten and a conditional hazard ratio is estimated without changing the margin, we could expect to lose power compared with an unadjusted analysis (since this targets a marginal estimand).
+If this fact is forgotten and a conditional hazard ratio is estimated without changing the margin, we could expect to lose power compared with an unadjusted analysis (which targets a marginal estimand).

 In terms of the three broad methods considered, direct adjustment always targets a conditional summary measure; standardisation typically -- but not necessarily -- targets a marginal summary measure; and IPTW always targets a marginal summary measure.
 Standardisation and IPTW are rarely used in trials but receive more attention in the epidemiological literature.
-One justification given for this seems be the notion that a `target trial' would always target a marginal summary\cite{hernan20ci}.
+One justification given for this seems be that the notional `target trial' would always target a marginal summary\cite{hernan20ci}.
 Ironically, trials which do adjust for covariates tend to use direct adjustment and so target a conditional summary.